-Management of Farm Yard Manure (FYM)
+Management of farm yard manure (FYM)

 The rearing of cattle and FYM management is very poor across the country.
 The construction of cattle sheds is highly unscientific for animals, as in the management of their excretion.
 Mostly, farmers' directly expose cattle dung and urine to sunlight and rain, causing, heavy losses of nutrients from FYM.
 To minimise such losses, SSMP has promoted the scientific management of FYM.
-This involves the whole chain management, comprising: careful collection, layering and moistening; shading heaps from sunlight to minimise N-volatilisation; protecting heaps from rainfall to reduce leaching and erosion; immediate mixing with soil after taking FYM to the field (Figure 3a, 3b) and the systematic collection and use of cattle urine as liquid fertilizer.
+This involves the whole chain management, comprising: careful collection, layering and moistening; shading heaps from sunlight to minimise N-volatilisation; protecting heaps from rainfall to reduce leaching and erosion; immediate mixing with soil after taking FYM to the field (Plate 2(a) and (b)) and the systematic collection and use of cattle urine as liquid fertilizer.
 More than 100,000 farmers have adopted this package.
-Out of these, 350 farms were monitored to identify the level of N-content in FYM before and after the adoption of SSM techniques over periods of 1-3 years.
-Results show that N-content has significantly increased in FYM after the adoption of proper management practices (Figure 4) thereby, increasing soil fertility and also the contents of soil organic matter (SOM) in the top-soil.
+Out of these, 350 farms were monitored to identify the level of N-content in FYM before and after the adoption of SSM techniques over periods of one to three years.
+Results show that N-content has significantly increased in FYM after the adoption of proper management practices (Figure 2) thereby, increasing soil fertility and also the contents of SOM in the top-soil.
 About two thirds of farmers reported that adoption of SSM practices resulted in easier tillage, increased moisture availability, better soil aggregation, and decreased crusting and clodding.
 Some particularly mentioned improved crop yields in dry years.
-The systematic collection of cattle urine has added a significant amount of additional N (Table 3) (SSMP, 2010).
+The systematic collection of cattle urine has added a significant amount of additional N (Table III) (SSMP, 2010a).